Eccentricities in the flip-graphs of convex polygons: Eccentricities away from combs

-The bounds provided by Theorem \ref{Thm.far.1} depend on the choice of two vertices.
-In order to choose these vertices in such a way that the resulting bounds are as good as possible, the following notion is needed.
+The bound provided by Theorem \ref{Thm.far.1} depends on the choice of two vertices.
+In order to choose these vertices in such a way that the resulting bound is as good as possible, the following notion is needed.
 Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
-A \emph{clockwise-oriented central triangle of $T$} is an ordered triple $(a,b,c)$ of vertices of $\pi$ such that $(a,b)$, $(b,c)$, and $(c,a)$ each have length at most $n/2$ and their unordered counterparts $\{a,b\}$, $\{b,c\}$, and $\{a,c\}$ are edges of $T$.
-Note that the lengths of $(a,b)$, $(b,c)$, and $(c,a)$ must sum to $n$.
+A \emph{clockwise-oriented triangle of $T$} is an ordered triple $(a,b,c)$ of vertices of $\pi$ such that $c$ is on the right of $(a,b)$ and $\{a,b\}$, $\{b,c\}$, and $\{a,c\}$ are edges of $T$.
+Recall that, in this case, the lengths of $(a,b)$, $(b,c)$, and $(c,a)$ must sum to $n$.
+A clockwise-oriented triangle $(a,b,c)$ of $T$ is called \emph{central} when $(a,b)$, $(b,c)$, and $(c,a)$ all have length at most $n/2$.

-\begin{proposition} Every triangulation of a convex polygon admits at least one clockwise-oriented central triangle. \end{proposition} \begin{proof} Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
-If $n$ is equal to $3$, then $\pi$ admits a unique triangulation whose only triangle immediately provides a clockwise-oriented central triangle.
+\begin{prop} Consider a triangulation $T$ of a convex polygon.
+At least one of the clockwise-oriented triangles of $T$ is central. \end{prop} \begin{proof} Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
+If $n$ is equal to $3$, then $\pi$ admits a unique triangulation whose only triangle immediately provides a central clockwise-oriented triangle.
 Assume that $n$ is at least $4$.
-Let $(a,b,c)$ be a triple of vertices of $\pi$ such that $\{a,b\}$, $\{b,c\}$, and $\{a,c\}$ belong to $T$.
-Denote by $l(a,b,c)$ the greatest length among those of $(a,b)$, $(b,c)$, and $(c,a)$.
-Now assume that $(a,b,c)$ is a such triple of vertices of $\pi$ for which $l(a,b,c)$ is the smallest possible.
-Assume without loss of generality that $l(a,b,c)$ is the length of $(a,b)$.
-As $n\geq4$, this length must be greater than $1$.
-Hence there exists a vertex $c'$ of $\pi$ distinct from $c$ such that $\{b,c'\}$ and $\{a,c'\}$ belong to $T$.
+Let $(a,b,c)$ be a clockwise-oriented triangle of $T$ whose longest clockwise-oriented edge, say $(a,b)$, is the shortest possible among all the clockwise-oriented triangles of $T$.